mezo-org/musd/docs/README.md

 #### Liquidations and Protocol Owned Liquidity

-The Stability Pool is initially seeded with a [bootstrap loan](#protocol-bootstrap-loan) against the protocol's future fees, over time the MUSD minted as part of this loan is converted into Protocol Owned Liquidity through fees and interest being burnt by the PCV contract.
+The Stability Pool is initially seeded with a [bootstrap loan](#protocol-bootstrap-loan) against the protocol's future fees.
+The bootstrap loan may be repaid over time if governance allocates a portion of fees toward loan repayment via `feeSplitPercentage`.
+If `feeSplitPercentage` is set to 100%, all fees flow to the MUSD Savings Rate vault.
+When fees are allocated to loan repayment (by setting `feeSplitPercentage` below 100%), the MUSD minted as part of this loan is converted into Protocol Owned Liquidity through fees and interest being burnt by the PCV contract.

 BTC acquired by the protocol through liquidations may be converted back into MUSD and redeposited into the Stability Pool depending on the maturity and state of the protocol at the time of liquidation.